A Method to Apply Piola-Kirchhoff Stress in Molecular Statics Simulation: Introduction

-One of the advantages of PK stresses is that they have well defined work conjugates, allowing accurate evaluation of the work done by a constant external stress under finite deformation.
-This has been recently exploited in nudged elastic band method for computing the barriers and minimum energy paths of solid-solid phase transitions under finite deformation \cite{Ghasemi2019a, Ghasemi2020, Ghasemi2020a}.
+Cauchy stress is most commonly used in MS simulations, because it measures the force per unit area in the deformed configuration and can be directly computed using Viral stress formula \mbox{\cite{Thompson2009,Admal2010}}.
+On the other hand, PK stresses (including the first and second kind) have been widely used in solid mechanics for finite deformation problems \cite {Resnick2012}, which however may not be familiar to nonexperts in mechanics.
+Briefly, the first PK stress tensor ($\bf P$) is also called engineering stress or nominal stress, because it measures the force per unit area in reference configuration.
+The second PK stress tensor ($\bf S$) is defined entirely in the reference configuration: using a fictitious force pulled from the deformed configuration, which is then divided by the corresponding area in the reference configuration.
+One of the advantages of PK stresses is that they have well defined work conjugates, allowing accurate evaluation of the work done by a constant external stress.
+This has been recently exploited in nudged elastic band method for computing the barriers and minimum energy paths of solid-solid phase transitions under finite deformation \mbox{\cite{Ghasemi2019a, Ghasemi2020, Ghasemi2020a}}.
 Therefore, we believe that the method proposed in this paper is important to study atomistic behavior in the materials under finite or large deformation, where using PK stresses is more appropriate than Cauchy stress.